 What’s so bad about your dog pulling on their leash?

 Imagine the excitement your furry friend feels just knowing that they get to go explore the world, sniff the grass, roll in the leaves and pee on all of those trees!
-Is it any wonder that your pooch pulling you all around the neighborhood?
+Is it any wonder that your dog pulling you all around the neighborhood?